hjl-tools/cet-smoke-test/note/README.md

 in the PT_NOTE segment.
 CET should be enabled by glibc.
 4. shstk4: It has a regular GNU_PROPERTY_X86_FEATURE_1_AND note in the PT_NOTE segment.
 CET should be enabled by glibc.
+5. shstk5: It has 2 NT_GNU_PROPERTY_TYPE_0 notes in the PT_NOTE segment.
+CET should be disabled by glibc.